LostArtefacts/TRX/docs/tr2/README.md

 #### Audio

 - fixed music not playing with certain game versions
+- fixed the audio not being in sync when Lara strikes the gong in Ice Palace

 #### Mods
 - added developer console (accessible with `/`, see [COMMANDS.md](COMMANDS.md) for details)